-7 Dear me, what is Paul saying?
+1 Dear me, what is Paul saying?
 As long as anyone around us does not know about God, we should be ashamed.
-Since he speaks of 'evil associations' and 'sobering up', I suppose that they had not made a clean break with their surrounding culture, and their former associates weren't seeing all that much difference in their lifestyle.
+Since he speaks of 'evil associations' and 'sobering up', I suppose that they had not made a clean break with their surrounding culture, and their former associates were not seeing all that much difference in their lifestyle.
 A clean break would require an explanation.

-8 Human meat is not the same as animal meat!
+2 Human meat is not the same as animal meat!

-9 The spiritual body is still a body.
+3 The spiritual body is still a body.
+Verses 42-44 are describing the saved, not the lost.

-10 See Genesis 2:7.
+4 See Genesis 2:7.

-11 The eclectic Greek text currently in vogue omits 'the Lord' (following 2.4% of the Greek manuscripts); and so NIV, NASB, LB, TEV, etc. do the same-now really, to omit 'the Lord' is clearly an inferior reading, and to do so on such slender evidence is irresponsible.
+5 The eclectic Greek text currently in vogue omits 'the Lord' (following 2.4% of the Greek manuscripts, of objectively inferior quality); and so NIV, NASB, LB, TEV, etc. do the same-now really, to omit 'the Lord' is clearly an inferior reading, and to do so on such slender evidence is irresponsible and reprehensible.

-12 Since both the Textus Receptus and the eclectic Greek text currently in vogue have the Indicative here ('we will bear'), almost all versions so read.
+6 Since both the Textus Receptus and the eclectic Greek text currently in vogue have the Indicative here ('we will bear'), almost all versions so read.
 But over 80% of the Greek manuscripts, including the best line of transmission, have the Subjunctive, which I have followed.
 It is not automatic; it is up to us.